JS Kabylie: Under the direction of Abderrahmane Defnoun (1966–67)

 The twelfth day of the championship which is the first of the return phase, the JSK loses against all odds on its ground against the HAC which takes its revenge on the score of a goal to nil.
 It will be the same the following day with the USMMC at Stade Lavigerie.
 The JSK is in crisis and the coach is blacklisted not because of his choices but because he is far from his group.
 Indeed, Defnoun lives in Algiers and the regular back and forth between Algiers and Tizi Ouzou is not made to weld and follow his team.
 The workforce eventually recovered and the club went on to win two and a draw, before moving onto the pitch of its pet peeve, the WAB.

 The game began at a committed and sustained pace, the first to stand out were the Kabyles who, thanks to a magnificent left-footed shot from Karamani, allowed his club to lead in the twelfth minute.
 The Boufarikois then leveled the mark, one from their own, although in an offside position, therefore equalized because the goal was granted by Aouissi, the referee of the meeting.
 However, just before half-time, the Kabyles react again, a strike from Ouahabi accompanied by Kolli allows JSK to lead two goals to one.
 But the meeting was unusually long because the referee had both teams play for one hundred and five minutes.
 The final whistle sounded sixty minutes later as the ball had just entered the nets of JSK, final score two goals everywhere.
 In Boufarik it's madness, this result allows WA Boufarik to come back up to the Kabyles and still claim the title.

-Following this incredible meeting which ended in a draw, two victories followed by the same score of a goal to nil, whose scorer was none other than Karamani who scored respectively against AS Orléansville then the WO Rouiba.
+Following this meeting which ended in a draw, two victories followed by the same score of a goal to nil, whose scorer was none other than Karamani who scored respectively against AS Orléansville then WO Rouiba.

 The two victories are followed by two defeats, one, by the same score of one goal to nil against OM Ruisseau, his second defeat of the season against the same club, then one, by three goals to one against MS Cherchell who will have taken five points from him this season.
 JSK will finally end the season with a victory against JS Bordj Menaiel, on the score of three goals to one, condemned to relegation.
 This last victory will be insufficient, OM Ruisseau finishes Champion of the Center Group of the Honor Division with four points in advance and reaches National II alone.
 His only satisfaction was to be ahead of his pet peeve in the standings by one point, despite the result and the course of the match having counted for the seventeenth day of the championship.